-Segmentation is a memory-management scheme that supports user view of memory.
+Segmentation is a memory-management scheme that supports the user view of memory.
 A program is a collection of segments.
-A segment is a logical unit such as the main program, procedure, function, method, object, local variables, global variables, common block, stack, symbol table, arrays etc.
+A segment is a logical unit such as the main program, procedure, function, method, object, local variables, global variables, common block, stack, symbol table, arrays, etc.

 A logical-address space is a collection of segments.
 Each segment has a name and a length.
 The user specifies each address by two quantities: a segment name/number and an offset.

 Hence, the Logical address consists of a two-tuple: <segment-number, offset>

 Segment table maps two-dimensional physical addresses and each entry in the table has:

 base – contains the starting physical address where the segments reside in memory.

 limit – specifies the length of the segment.

 Segment-table base register (STBR) points to the segment table’s location in memory.

 Segment-table length register (STLR) indicates the number of segments used by a program.

 The segment number is used as an index into the segment table.
 The offset d of the logical address must be between 0 and the segment limit.
 If it is not, we trap the operating system that logical addressing attempt beyond an end of the segment.
 If this offset is legal, it is added to the segment base to produce the address in the physical memory of the desired byte.